Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 Epigenetics

 Epigenetics studies how genes are controlled or expressed without changing the inherited DNA sequence.
 “Epi-” means on top of the genes.
 These are modifications that attach to the DNA, like methyl groups (from diet and supplement sources), which can suppress or help activate genes.
 Environmental factors such as diet, hormones, stress, drugs, chemical toxin exposure alter methylation.
 Directly related to endo, alterations in DNA methylation patterns in endometriotic lesions have been described.
-The epigenome harbors other ways that this gene to environment interplay occurs.
+The epigenome harbors other ways that this gene to environment interaction occurs.
 This includes histone modification, which is regulatory mechanism that controls unraveling of DNA so it can be read or transcribed.
-This is also subject to lifestyle and dietary influence today, and is a major potential therapeutic target for the future.
+This is also subject to lifestyle and dietary influence today and is a major potential therapeutic target for the future.

 Hormonal imbalances